karnamgyal/sleep-stage-classifier/README.md

 - Stacked LSTMs for capturing temporal dependencies
 - Supports raw and smoothed predictions for comparison and visualization

+# Baseline
+- Built a 1D-CNN with simpler architecture to test ability to capture local patterns, trained on EEG only.
+- Accuracy: 0.6198.
+- Test Loss: 0.9669.
+- Test Macro-F1: 0.6073.

 ## Evaluation
-The model was trained and then tested on a smaller dataset for evaluation.
+The primary CNN-LSTM model was trained and after rigorous hyperparameter tuning and architecture changes, we obtained:
-- Test accuracy: 0.7288
-- Test loss: 0.6814
+- Test Accuracy: 0.7357.

-The model was also tested on the unseen subjects four that were taken out for the visualization on the web app.
-- Test accuracy: 0.7610
+- Test Macro-F1: 0.7341.
-- Test loss: 0.5872
+- Test Loss: 0.6520.

+## Deployment
+I have deploye the model on Streamlit for interactive visualization: [Streamlit Demo](https://sleep-stage-classifier.streamlit.app/)

 ## Reflection
 This was also a highly valuable hands-on experience with the entire machine learning pipeline, preparing me to take on more challenging projects.
 While the model does not perform as accurately as those in research papers, it still performs well and provides valuable insight into how sleep stages evolve throughout the day-night cycle.